brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 The result type is the "Thread" type.
 This gives us almost none flexibility to add or remove informations that might be needed there.
 So let's bake a type for us:

+> good practice: create a specific mutation return type for every mutation.
+That will give you flexibility on your schema evolution.
 ```yml
 # Mutation.types.yml - at the first level, after Mutation root field